jessica-nguyen-it/RHEL9-Homelab/lab-log/week11.md

-# Week 11 – Advanced Package Management
+# Week 11 – Package Management and Module Streams

 This week we'll work on understanding subscriptions, repositories, and how YUM pulls everything together.
 So, let’s dive in!
 > NOTE: If your system uses **DNF** instead of YUM, you can replace `yum` with `dnf` in almost all commands.